dfsp-spirit/fsbrain/README.md

 A *system dependency* is a **non-R** software that is needed for the installation of a package.
 System dependencies cannot be installed automatically using the R package system, so you need to install them manually or using the package manager of your operating system.

 The *fsbrain* package itself does not have any system dependencies, however, it uses *rgl* for rendering.
 You can check the *SystemRequirements* section on the [rgl page at CRAN](https://CRAN.R-project.org/package=rgl) for the full list of rgl dependencies or read on.
 To get GIFTI format support, you will also need `libxml2-dev`.

+**Note**: If you use the [scimesh](https://CRAN.R-project.org/package=scimesh) backend, none of the rgl system dependencies are required — scimesh is a pure C++ software renderer with no external library dependencies beyond a C++ compiler.

 To install the system dependencies for *rgl* and *xml2*: